 Listed below are homes for sale in Lakeway, TX, a city located in Travis County.
-These Lakeway TX real estate listings are updated daily from the ACTRIS MLS.
+These Lakeway TX real estate listings are updated every 15 minutes from the ACTRIS MLS.

 Lakeway is home to all manner of properties, making it easy to find exactly what you’re looking for in this growing community.
 Houses in the area range in price from just over $100,000 for a one-bedroom condo all the way up to $3.5 million for a stately 10,000 square-foot manor.
 There are also several homes available in the $500,000 range that would be ideal second properties for growing families.
 These homes feature granite countertops, walk-in closets, breakfast bars, and other great family amenities that buyers will love.
 Several of the more upscale properties boast custom luxury features like private tennis courts, balconies, pools and spas, home theater rooms, and gorgeous European-inspired architecture.
 No matter what you’re after, you’ll find it in Lakeway.
 More >

 Lakeway is situated in the Heart of Central Texas on the Colorado River approximately 20 miles northwest of Austin.